Alireza-Motazedian/Dockerized_LSTM/README.md

   - 01_data_exploration.ipynb
   - 02_model_training.ipynb

-### 4.3.
+## 4.3.
 Step 3: Write the Dockerfile

-Place the following content in your Dockerfile:
+Add the following to your Dockerfile:

 ```
 # Base image with Python 3.9